Looking for the best way to organize your spice cabinet? Find out how to organize spices efficiently and beautifully!

-- Label your jars on the front (and possibly the top, as well, if you can see the top from your cabinet or drawer)
+- Label your uniform jars on the front (and possibly the top of the lids, as well, if you can see the top from your cabinet or drawer)

 - Use a funnel (or – my favorite little trick – a piece of paper rolled up as a funnel) to transfer your spices into the large jars or the small jars (based on the organizing you did in step 3)

 - Sort spices by how often you use them or by category (such as baking spices, savory spices, etc.)